-States that have passed marijuana reform policies, including decriminalization, medical marijuana and full legalization, have mostly been in the northern half of the United States, with southern states sticking to the outdated “tough on crime” approach – but that may be beginning to change.
+States that have passed marijuana reform policies, including decriminalization, medical marijuana and full legalization, have mostly been in the northern half of the United States, with southern states sticking to an outdated tough-on-crime approach — but that may be beginning to change.

-Decriminalization and legalization groups in southern states are pushing bills through state legislatures, and are beginning to see some victories on medical marijuana bills.
+Decriminalization and legalization groups in southern states are pushing bills through state legislatures and are beginning to see some victories on medical marijuana bills.
 Broader marijuana reform policies may become possible in only a few years.
-However, this traction has been garnering little attention, with the national media spotlight mainly focused on legalization in states like Colorado and Washington.
+But this traction has been garnering little attention, with the national media spotlight mainly focused on legalization in states like Colorado and Washington State.

 Some southern states have already made narrow changes by passing medical marijuana laws, which according to reform activists, exempt only a very limited group of patients with specific medical conditions from criminal penalties.
-Other southern states have passed bills to study the medical effects marijuana use, and further, to study the impacts of legalization on Colorado and Washington.
-These changes couldn’t have been fathomed by some conservative southern lawmakers several years ago.
+Other southern states have passed bills to study the medical effects marijuana use, and further, to study the impacts of legalization on Colorado and Washington State.
+These changes couldn’t have been fathomed by some conservative southern lawmakers even just a few years ago.

 In April, Alabama Rep. Mike Ball (R-Madison) and Rep. Paul Sanford (R-Huntsville) led a bipartisan coalition toward medical marijuana reform law known as Carly’s Law, named for Carly Chandler, who is 3 years old and has a seizure disorder.